Shadows over the East - Dark FR Open world

 About me

 I picked up the DM screen in 1985 because nobody else at the table wanted to.
-Forty years later I'm still behind it — and I wouldn't have it any other way.
-I ran games through the late 80s and 90s until my son was born in 1999.
-I stepped away for 21 years, came back as a player for five, and have been running games again for the last three.
-That time on the player side of the table changed how I DM.
-I know what it feels like to have your choices ignored, your backstory forgotten, and your character treated like a token on a map.
-I don't run games that way.
-Even now I still sit down as a player at least once a week — I never want to lose that perspective.
-What I care about most is simple — I want your character to feel like a real person living in a real world.
-Not a collection of stats working through a plot.
-A person with history, relationships, and something to lose.
+Decades later, I’m still behind it — and I wouldn’t have it any other way.
+I ran games through the late 80s and 90s, stepped away for family and life, then came back to the hobby first as a player before returning to the DM’s chair.
+That time on the player side changed how I run games.
+I know what it feels like to have your choices ignored, your backstory forgotten, or your character treated like a token on a map.
+I don’t run games that way.
+I still play at least once a week because I never want to lose that perspective.
+What I care about most is simple: I want your character to feel like a real person living in a real world.
+Not a build moving through a plot.
+Not a stat block waiting for the next fight.
+A person with history, relationships, goals, fears, allies, enemies, and something to lose.
+My games are built around that idea.
+Towns remember what the party does.
+Factions react.
+NPCs change their plans.
+Victories create new opportunities, and bad choices can leave scars.
+I like classic fantasy adventure with a darker edge: dangerous roads, old ruins, corrupt nobles, desperate villages, haunted places, demon cults, and hard choices that matter.
+At my table, you can expect a prepared game with room for player freedom.
+I use Roll20 and Discord, build maps and handouts, track consequences, and give the party clear hooks without forcing one “correct” solution.
+Combat matters, roleplay matters, and teamwork matters.
+If you want a campaign where your character can grow from a local adventurer into someone the world has to take seriously, that is the kind of game I love to run.

 Creating your character

-Species: Human, Dwarf, Halfling, Elf, Gnome, Orc, Tiefling, Dragonborn.
-Others by discussion.
-Classes: All 2024 & 2014 classes plus select alternates available through Roll20.
-Stats: Standard Array (15, 14, 13, 12, 10, 8) · Max HP at levels 1–3 Your character starts in the East, not passing through it.
-Choose a homeland: Damara, Impiltur, Narfell, or the Great Dale.
-Then choose a faction tie — something that roots your character in the region: * A church or temple seeking to reclaim faith and order * A thieves' guild surviving and thriving amidst the corruption * A mercenary company fighting for coin, honor, or survival * A wizards' guild or circle of old mentors * A merchant house navigating shifting alliances * A noble lineage, fallen or low-born, struggling for relevance * A knightly order striving to restore justice in a broken land Come to Session Zero with a concept in mind — who your character is right now, what they've lost or what they're protecting, and why they're still standing when so many others aren't.
+Your character belongs to the East.
+Not a traveler passing through — someone with roots, history, and skin in the game.
+The basics: Species: Human, Dwarf, Halfling, Elf, Gnome, Orc, Tiefling, Dragonborn — others by discussion.
+Classes: All 2024 and 2014 classes plus select alternates available through Roll20.
+Stats: Standard Array (15, 14, 13, 12, 10, 8) · Max HP at levels 1–3 Choose a homeland: Damara, Impiltur, Narfell, or the Great Dale.
+Each has its own culture, its own wounds, and its own reasons to produce someone like your character.
+Choose a faction tie: Something that roots you in the region and gives the world a reason to care about what you do: A church or temple seeking to reclaim faith and order A thieves' guild surviving and thriving amidst the corruption A mercenary company fighting for coin, honor, or survival A wizards' guild or circle of old mentors A merchant house navigating shifting alliances A noble lineage, fallen or low-born, struggling for relevance A knightly order striving to restore justice in a broken land Come to Session Zero with three things: Who your character is right now — not just their backstory, but where they stand today.
+What they've lost or what they're protecting.
+And why they're still standing when so many others aren't.
+That's the character the East needs.
+That's the character this table is built for.

-The current party is a warrior, paladin, and rogue at level 4, about to enter tier 2.
+The current party is a warrior, paladin, and rogue at level 5, And entering tier 2.
 They are an established group but welcoming to new characters.
 Think about how your character might naturally connect with a fighter-type, a holy warrior, or a skilled thief — and what role you'd like to fill in that dynamic.
 The party currently has no arcane caster and no dedicated healer, so those are natural gaps if you want to slot in cleanly — but play what excites you, the story will make room.

 What to expect